db-ux-design-system/core-web/packages/foundations/README.md

 ## Migration

-We provide a cli tool to auto migrate your source code.
+We provide a CLI tool to auto migrate your source code.
 Use this command in your repository:

 ```shell
 npx @db-ui/foundations migration --src=./src